Free Gifts With Purchase

 Navigating Sunscreen Regulations at Various Destinations

 Some destinations have regulations around sunscreen ingredients to help protect marine ecosystems.
 For instance, Hawaii’s Act 104 prohibits the sale of sunscreens containing Oxybenzone and Octinoxate, which are believed to contribute to coral reef damage.
-If you're visiting Hawaii, it’s best to bring a reef-friendly sunscreen that meets local guidelines.
+If you're visiting Hawaii, it’s best to bring a reef-friendly sunscreen that complies with local guidelines.

 Best Practices for Using Sunscreen During Air Travel

-• Apply Before Flying: Apply sunscreen before boarding, especially if you have a window seat where UV rays can penetrate.
+• Apply before flying: Apply sunscreen before boarding, especially if you have a window seat where UV rays can penetrate.

-• Reapply During Long Flights: If you're wondering how often you should reapply sunscreen on a long flight, remember to do so regularly to maintain protection.
+• Reapply during long flights: If you're wondering how often you should reapply sunscreen on a long flight, remember to do so regularly to maintain protection.
 Keep a small, travel-sized sunscreen bottle in your hand luggage for easy access, and set a reminder on your phone to reapply every two hours.

 Ensuring Comprehensive Travel Preparation